awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 **Considerations**
 + There is a limit of `20` concurrent snapshot copy requests per destination Region\.
 If you exceed this quota, you receive a `ResourceLimitExceeded` error\.
 If you receive this error, wait for one or more of the copy requests to complete before making a new snapshot copy request\.
 + User\-defined tags are not copied from the source snapshot to the new snapshot\.
 You can add user\-defined tags during or after the copy operation\.
 For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.
-+ Snapshots created by a snapshot copy operation have an arbitrary volume ID that should not be used for any purpose\.
++ Snapshots created by a snapshot copy operation have an arbitrary volume ID, such as `vol-ffff` or `vol-ffffffff`\.
+These arbitrary volume IDs should not be used for any purpose\.
 + Resource\-level permissions specified for the snapshot copy operation apply only to the new snapshot\.
 You cannot specify resource\-level permissions for the source snapshot\.
 For an example, see [Example: Copying snapshots](ExamplePolicies_EC2.md#iam-copy-snapshot)\.

 **Pricing**